Here is a little rundown on the ages of humanity. Adapted from A. A. Gill, a British writer who passed away recently.

 Then, in middle age, we become either Swiss or Irish, one or the other.
 We choose – it doesn’t really matter – it will be confusing either way, one in mind and the other in heart.

 Then the gap between Middle Age and Old Age we have a stint at the Canadian Age.
 This is actually the best time of our lives when we realise that all is well in the world.
-We have infinite patience for things and we don’t mind cueing after all.
+We have infinite patience for all things and of course we don’t mind long cues.

 Old age is German: ponderous, pompous and pedantic but almost acceptable.
 Enough said about that.